 For over 20 years, we have used a process called Selective Laser Sintering to create durable, production thermoplastic parts for customers that have strict geometry and material specifications.
 This process typically does not require tooling and is well-suited to iterative design changes.

 The main industries we serve with additive manufacturing are defense and commercial aerospace.
-We also pride ourselves in offering custom solutions.
+We also pride ourselves on offering custom additive manufacturing solutions.
 Please contact us to discuss your project.

 Advantages and Disadvantages of Selective Laser Sintering

 |This process supports complex geometries, which reduces part count and installation labor||Material selection is limited to those that are designed for use in selective laser sintering|

 |Design iteration can be rapidly integrated; no need to retool a mold||There can be size restrictions due to the machine size|

 |Easily design a product with optimal features without traditional manufacturing constraints, such as variable wall thickness, internal features, integrated mounting brackets, etc|

 |It creates durable production parts that withstand impact during installation and maintenance|

 |There is a potential for weight reduction of the part|

 Selective laser sintering fabricates complex plastic parts and assemblies in a single process, one layer at a time.